180+ applicants on average per developer position in 2026

 Fix: Add a dedicated section with 2-3 significant projects.
 Include GitHub links, stack, user count or stars.
 A solid side project offsets a non-traditional background.

-Let JobAlign build your
+Let JobAlign build your Developer Resume automatically

 Stop spending hours tailoring your resume manually for each tech posting.
 JobAlign analyzes the required stack and generates a calibrated developer resume in minutes.